raspberrypi/documentation/configuration/config-txt.md

 `vcgencmd get_config str` - lists all the string config options that are set (non-null).

-Note that there's a small number of config settings which can't be retrieved using `vcgencmd`.
+Note that there are a few config settings which can't be retrieved using `vcgencmd`.

 ## File format